 ** If you wait and register for Alumapalooza on-site upon arrival, you will not receive a goody bag.
 You will still be entered to win door prizes and receive a wristband to attend all events, but goody bags will be reserved for those who registered before the event — just one more reason to register early!

-If you choose to arrive early, keep in mind that there are no scheduled activities before Tuesday, except for a Memorial Day cookout.
+If you choose to arrive early, keep in mind that there are no scheduled activities before Tuesday, except for a Labor Day cookout.
 Also, you will not have electric or water hookups until at least Tuesday afternoon, so plan to arrive with full fresh water tank, and empty black/gray tanks.
 (You can dump tanks upon arriving at Airstream, next to the Service Center.)

 Call us at 813-200-8877 to register by phone.
 Please leave a message if we don’t answer, and we’ll call you back.
 We aren’t able to staff the phone full time.